Encho Keryazov

-Encho Keryazov (Енчо Керязов) (born 15 October 1973 in Elhovo) is a Bulgarian acrobat.
+Encho Keryazov (Енчо Керязов; born 15 October 1973) is a Bulgarian acrobat and politician.

 Biography

 Born into a family of teachers, Encho Keryazov was born in 1973 in Elhovo, Bulgaria.
 At the age of 6 he was a rather frail boy, so his mother had the idea of starting to train him and he began acrobatic training at a local sports club.
 At first he did not meet the physical prerequisites, however, his upcoming ambition and obvious talent finally convinced his trainers he was capable.
 At the age of 14 Keryazov was Youth Champion in Sport Acrobatics, the following year he was a member of the Bulgarian national team and national champion of sports acrobatics.

 As a 16-year-old he had his first real contact with a circus and joined the jockey cavalry troupe "Romanovi" and he traveled throughout Europe for seven years.

 In the following year Keryazov developed an independent equilibristics act.
 With the presentation of a very special handstand acrobatic act he has won prizes in England, the Netherlands, France and Germany.
 One of the temporary highlights of his career was winning the Audience Award and the "Silver Clown" at the International Circus Festival of Monte-Carlo in 2007.
 In 2011 he received the highest award of the Bulgarian Artists Association, the "IKAR" and became an honorary citizen of his home town of Yambol.

 In 2011 he founded the Foundation Encho Keryazov, with the support of other Bulgarian celebrities, which promotes talented young people engaged in science, arts and sports, giving creative and financial support.
 The Foundation has gained national and international attention, so that the annual awards, held since 2012 in Keryazov's hometown Yambol, where the awards are given to children and young people, are in the presence of the Bulgarian Minister of Foreign Affairs Kristian Vigenin, the Minister of Culture Weschdi Raschidow and ambassadors from Germany and the Netherlands.
 During the charity gala in January 2015 he gathered high-level international circus artists in Yambol, including the clown David Larible.
 The preliminary peak of his social commitment is a benefit-gala in Sofia in February 2016, which he organizes with his friend and supporter of the foundation, Yordan Yovchev (Olympic gold medalist and President of the Bulgarian Sports Federation) to collect more financial resources for the Foundation.